Volunteer Positions & Descriptions

 CHECK-IN

 All volunteers must check in at the starter desk during warmups at least 15 minutes before the meet starts.
+Look for the folks wearing bright orange.

 SETUP

-These volunteers will need to have areas ready 20 minutes prior to the start of meet warm-ups.
+These volunteers will need to have areas ready 30 minutes prior to the start of meet warm-ups.
 This includes: moving chairs, tables, assisting with team tent set-up, hanging sponsorship signage, setting out watches and clipboards for timers, setting out DQ slips and clipboards for judges, setting up coaches’ chairs, preparing the computer desk, etc.

 MEET BREAKDOWN